junxit/us-congress-bills-116/metadata.md

 - 2019-05-20 — Message on Senate action sent to the House.
 - 2019-05-20 — Received in the House.
 - 2019-05-20 — Referred to the House Committee on the Judiciary.
+- 2019-05-31 — Referred to the Subcommittee on Crime, Terrorism, and Homeland Security.
+- 2019-07-10 — Considered under suspension of the rules. (consideration: CR H5329-5331)
+- 2019-07-10 — DEBATE - The House proceeded with forty minutes of debate on S. 998.
+- 2019-07-10 — Motion to reconsider laid on the table Agreed to without objection.
+- 2019-07-10 — Ms. Bass moved to suspend the rules and pass the bill.
+- 2019-07-10 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H5329)
+- 2019-07-10 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H5329)
+- 2019-07-15 — Presented to President.
+- 2019-07-15 — Presented to President.
+- 2019-07-25 — Became Public Law No: 116-32.
+- 2019-07-25 — Became Public Law No: 116-32.
+- 2019-07-25 — Signed by President.
+- 2019-07-25 — Signed by President.